 Let’s first deal with the issue of a limited range on a single battery charge.
 Even though you only get 7 miles out of a single charge, M1 has easily swappable batteries.
 A single latch needs to be turned to release the empty battery and again returned once the full battery is placed in the slot, to secure it in place.
 True you need to purchase additional batteries, which have quite a steep price of $250, but with additional batteries, you can extend the range to 14 or 21 miles.
 Plus, it takes just 1.5 hours to charge the battery.

 Dual hub motors feature Inboards in-house “Manta Drive”.
 It is supposed to deliver reliable performance and very precise acceleration/braking, without tugs or anything like that.
 The 1000w motors can battle hills rated at 15%.
 Deck has a smooth and streamlined design.
 Battery and electronics underneath the deck are protected by plastic shielding which is splash-proof.

-Entire board weighs only 14.5 lbs, it’s very portable.
-Rider wields the M1 with a wireless remote control, a very intuitive one, with 4 speed levels.
+The entire board weighs only 14.5 lbs, it’s very portable.
+Rider wields the M1 with wireless remote control, a very intuitive one, with 4-speed levels.
 There is also a mobile app for iPhone and Android which can be used to monitor battery level, speed, distance crossed, etc. Through the app, Inboard promises to send firmware updates that will fix any issues that might pop-up with the board.